ivarref/clj-paginate/README.md

 You will want to store the result of `cp/prepare-paginate` in an atom, and periodically re-generate this value at some fixed interval in a background thread.
 [Recurring-cup's dereffable job](...) is a good fit for this.
+We will omit this step in the example that follows.

 ```clojure
 (require '[com.github.ivarref.clj-paginate :as cp])